 Procrastination coping mechanisms

-To recognize procrastination, it can sometimes help to be aware of the coping mechanisms and strategies that people use to deal with it, since they can serve as indicators of procrastination, and since they sometimes hide other signs and symptoms of procrastination.
+To recognize procrastination, it can sometimes help to be aware of the coping mechanisms that people use to deal with and rationalize it.
+These can serve as indicators of procrastination, and sometimes hide other signs and symptoms of procrastination.

 These coping mechanisms include the following: